-3.10.
 COMBINED SWOT ANALYSIS

-RENGTH WEAKNESS Mkhambathini is strategically located in terms of its position between provincial nodes (Pietermaritzburg and Durban) as well as the national corridor (N3).
-Some of the ward committees still battle to understand the IDP process and planning cycles.
-The town of Camperdown is growing into a strong service center for the municipality and it's appropriately positioned at the central part of Municipality and N3 corridor.
-It is a very small predominantly rural municipality with limited private developme taking place within it. ✓ Good climatic condition.
-The legacy of past apartheid policies is visible in the sense of communities that w marginalized from economic opportunit are still largely suffering.
-Badly structu routes at a regional level limits regio integration within the municipality.
-Mkhambathini is participating in the IGR structure at a district level.
-Most of the land is privately owned which n limit the pace at which the state can deliver public facilities since the land acquisit process may sometimes be time consumi Steep terrain limits development with so parts of the municipality, especially C expansion towards the north as well agricultural development in Wards 1, 2, and Public participation and municipal structures are in place, which embraces good governance.
-Audit Committee is in place and the Internal Audit Unit is functional.
-Limited human capital allocation at a lo municipal level.
-Risk Management policy is in place.
+STRENGTH WEAKNESS ✓ Mkhambathini is strategically located in terms of its position between provincial nodes (Pietermaritzburg and Durban) as well as the national corridor (N3). ✓ Some of the ward committees still battle to understand the IDP process and planning cycles. ✓ The town of Camperdown is growing into a strong service center for the municipality and it's appropriately positioned at the central part of Municipality and N3 corridor. ✓ It is a very small predominantly rural municipality with limited private development taking place within it. ✓ Good climatic condition. ✓ The legacy of past apartheid policies is still visible in the sense of communities that were marginalized from economic opportunities, are still largely suffering.
+Badly structures routes at a regional level limits regional integration within the municipality. ✓ Mkhambathini is participating in the IGR structure at a district level.
+Most of the land is privately owned which may limit the pace at which the state can deliver the public facilities since the land acquisition process may sometimes be time consuming.
+Steep terrain limits development with some parts of the municipality, especially CBD expansion towards the north as well as agricultural development in Wards 1, 2, and3. ✓ Public participation and municipal structures are in place which embraces good governance.
+Audit Committee is in place and the Internal Audit Unit is functional. ✓ Risk Management policy is in place.
 District Disaster Management Plan is in place and has a sound coverage for Mkhambathini.
-Most of the resources in terms of human capital are allocated at a district level to handle disaster situations that may take place in Mkhambathini.
-Lack of a local disaster management plan isolation for some of the areas may threater the turnaround time to arrive during emergencies' Most policies and by-laws have been developed, approved and adopted.
-The volunteer programme is neither legislated nor guaranteed success.
-Mkhambathini is not prone to dreadful natural disasters such as tornadoes, earthquakes or hurricane, extended to the rural areas i.e. tribal council areas.
-Lack of bulk water infrastructure to support development within some parts of the municipality.
-The location of the municipality near Oribi Airport in Pietermaritzburg, King Shaka International Airport and Dube Trade Port is an advantage for investment and trading opportunities within the area.
-Most of the roads (69%) within the municipal are gravel, which limits the developm prospects in some areas.
-There is general la of public transport facilities
+Most of the resources in terms of human capital are allocated at a district level to handle disaster situations that may take place in Mkhambathini. ✓ Lack of a local disaster management plan isolation for some of the areas may threaten the turnaround time to arrive during emergencies'

+✓ Most policies and by-laws have been developed, approved and adopted. ✓ The volunteer programme is neither legislated nor guaranteed success. √ Mkhambathini is not prone to dreadful natural disasters such as tornadoes, earthquakes or hurricane, extended to the rural areas i.e. tribal council areas. ✓ Lack of bulk water infrastructure to support development within some parts of the municipality. ✓ ✓ The location of the municipality near Oribi Airport in Pietermaritzburg, King Shaka International Airport and Dube Trade Port is an advantage for investment and trading opportunities within the area. √ Most of the roads (69%) within the municipality are gravel, which limits the development prospects in some areas.
+There is general lack of public transport facilities